oatlog/oatlog/doc/report/main.typ

 this requires two things: a program representation with a useful notion of locality and phrasing the optimizations as local rewrites on this representation.

-Such program representations #footnote[Sea of Nodes is a compiler IR design that represents both data flow and control flow as expressions with no side effects, making it especially suited to peephole rewriting @son.] are usually trees or (directed acyclic) graphs (DAGs), with representations typically enforcing single static assignment (SSA), i.e. that variables are written to exactly once. @fig_intro_peephole_ir shows the program fragment of @fig_intro_compiler_passes represented in such an intermediate representation (IR).
+Such program representations #footnote[Sea of Nodes @son is a compiler IR design that represents both data flow and control flow as expressions with no side effects, making it especially suited to peephole rewriting.] are usually trees or (directed acyclic) graphs (DAGs), with representations typically enforcing single static assignment (SSA), i.e. that variables are written to exactly once. @fig_intro_peephole_ir shows the program fragment of @fig_intro_compiler_passes represented in such an intermediate representation (IR).
 It is crucial that the IR is designed in